In this post we will be exploring ADHD eye contact, the concept of power, othering and some ways to improve eye contact.

 Don’t get me wrong, it takes acceptance of self to be unapologetically visible

 And dimming your light won’t make other people shine brighter

 There are many reasons for lack of good eye-contact when you have ADHD

-I personally struggle with eye contact because I find that it is hard to think and look and someone at the same time, it helps me to process the question
+I personally struggle with eye contact with my ADHD because I find that it is hard to think and look and someone at the same time, it helps me to process the question

 The insights of Additude reader Tilly Hoyle who has ADHD who explained it well:

 - A person with ADHD may be looking away to try and find words and to concentrate on what is being said (due to competing stimuli)

 - Looking away when they are trying hard to maintain interest in the conversation (they probably know where the conversation is going, and/or are feeling impatient).

 - Feeling distracted and unsettled (especially when the conversation doesn’t impact them).